gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 ## 10. For your lab report
+Similar to last week, the lab report document contains specific prompts that should be answered.

 **Congrats, you made it to the end of lab 5!
 This will be our last full lab report before the final project.
 Next week's lab will just require answering a series of questions to give you a break before we head into final project mode.**